XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/response-formatting.md

 | `expected_date`     | Number | The time that the first unsupported amendment is expected to become enabled, in [seconds since the Ripple Epoch][]. |
 | `expected_date_UTC` | String | The timestamp, in UTC, when the first unsupported amendment is expected to become enabled. |

 Due to the variation in ledger close times, these times are approximate.
 It is also possible that the amendment fails to maintain support from >80% of validators until the specified time, and does not become enabled at the expected time.
-The server will not become amendment blocked as long as the unsupported amendments do not become enabled.
+The server will not become amendment blocked so long as the unsupported amendments do not become enabled.

 ### 1002.
 This server is amendment blocked